AiSRoV/AiSHub/Labs/Lab1/Lab6/Lab6.md

 using json = nlohmann::json;

-void replace(std::string& str, const std::string from, std::string  to, int key) {
+void general(std::string& str, const std::string from, std::string  to, int key) {
     if (key == 1) to = to.substr(1, 10);
     else if (key == 2) to = to.substr(1, 3);